shells-sh/TeaScript.sh/API_REFERENCE.md

 Returns a space-delimited list of the reflection-safe method names for this type.

-To get the original method names, i.e. with original generic parameter names, use `listNames`
+To get the original method names, i.e. with original generic parameter names, use `listNames` or `getMethodName` given a safe name

 > > | | Parameter |
 > > |-|-----------|